 Common Mistake 11: Not Using Intuitive Links

-Another potential blogging mistake relates to keeping people reading your blog.
-You want people to visit your blog, and stay for a while, reading a variety of different posts while they’re there.
+Another potential mistake relates to not keeping people reading your content.
+You want people to visit your website, and stay for a while, reading a variety of different posts while they’re there.
 If you make your posts difficult to find or have a confusing method of organizing your content, you’ll discourage readers from sticking around to learn more.

 Solution: Make Your Blog Easy To Navigate